When I heard that Georgia was getting a Bigfoot museum – Expedition Big Foot — I was stoked!

 This little museum is really well done.
 The displays were all awesome, and the artifacts they have on display are really impressive.

-They also have the world’s only Bigfoot Research and Tech Vehicle on display.
-Including life-size and Interactive exhibits, the country’s largest permanent display of footprint casts – an actual Bigfoot bottom!
 They also have an entire recreation of a Bigfoot attack (complete with headphones so you can listen to the story), another bank of headphones where you can listen to Bigfoot noises, a mini research vehicle, and all sorts of information on tracking down your own Bigfoot.
 (Hint: They like marbles and small mirrors!)

 My kids loved both of the audio areas the best.
 It was really awesome to hear the Bigfoot sounds, and it definitely left my 4-year-old daughter asking, “So…this is real?!”
 My son listened to the story of the “Ape Canyon Attack” over and over, he loved it so much.
 The Ape Canyon Attack display was my favorite — it was so well done.

 And my husband?
 Well, he loved everything.
 Every, single, thing.
 He definitely recognized a lot of the artifacts from documentaries he’s watched.
 He was really impressed with the wide array of displays they had.
 He had the absolute best time!
-(He also bought out the store on our way out.)
+(He also bought out the gift shop on our way out.)

 The museum took us about an hour to go through (including watching the movies), which I think makes it the perfect roadside attraction.
 It’s close to Ellijay and Blue Ridge, and only 30 minutes from both Amicalola Falls State Park and Fort Mountain State Park — definitely worth the stop if you’re up that way.